HopkinsKV/stock-analysis/README.md

-# stock-analysis
+# Refactoring Stock Analysis

 ## Overview of Project

 ### Background
 Analysis requested for Steve's parents to better understand the investment options available.
 Steve's parents are interested in DQ stock.
 They believe that a high frequency of trade will reflect an accurate value of the stock.
 Steve is interested in providing data for other stock options.

 Code was previously written to process this information, but needs revision to allow for appropriate scaling.

 ### Purpose
-The analysis includes a daily volume and yearly return for each stock.
+- The analysis includes a daily volume and yearly return for each stock.
-The macro needs to be available to reuse through multiple years of data.
+- The macro needs to be available to reuse through multiple years of data.
-Additionally, the macro will include conditional formatting to easily identify stock performance.
+- Additionally, the macro will include conditional formatting to easily identify stock performance.
-The previously written code will be refactored to improve performance.
+- The previously written code will be refactored to improve performance.

 ## Results
 Include original: